 Chatham Learning Center

-Offerings include tutoring in math, reading, foreign language, writing and AP courses along with homework help and summer enrichment.
+After-school enrichment offerings include tutoring in math, reading, foreign language, writing and AP courses along with homework help and summer enrichment.
 There’s also SAT and ACT test prep and psychoeducational evaluations for students who are struggling academically.

 City Kidz World